rishantster/KILTLiquidityPortal/replit.md

 - July 05, 2025.
 Fixed button layout overflow issues by optimizing button spacing and text sizing for proper container fit
 - July 05, 2025.
 Verified mobile compatibility with successful wallet connection modal display and responsive design on mobile devices
 - July 05, 2025.
 Implemented comprehensive Panoptic-style position visualization across all components with curved SVG-based range displays, created reusable PositionRangeChart component, enhanced UserPositions with position health indicators, added range preview to LiquidityMint component, and upgraded AnalyticsDashboard with position range analysis sections
+- July 08, 2025.
+Removed all mock position data from UserPositions component and updated to fetch only real positions from connected wallet addresses using Uniswap V3 contracts, including both active and closed positions, with improved user messaging to distinguish between KILT/ETH positions and other Uniswap V3 positions